mattsta/signal-backup/README.md

 # signal-export
 Export your Signal chats to markdown files with attachments.
 Each chat is exported as an individual .md file and the attachments for each are stored in a separate folder.
-Attachments are linked from the markdown files and can be previewed with something like [grip](https://github.com/joeyespo/grip).
+Attachments are linked from the markdown files and can be previewed with something like [grip](https://github.com/joeyespo/grip) or [Typora](https://typora.io/).

 Forked from https://github.com/mattsta/signal-backup